sebastian-toepfer/delete-package-versions/README.md

   # Defaults to 1.
   num-old-versions-to-delete:

+  # The number of old versions to query for to build the list of old versions.
+  # Defaults to the value of num-old-versions-to-delete
+  search-range:

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
   # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.